Information last updated 11/4/2021

 Similar to the flu vaccine, it typically takes a few weeks for the body to build immunity after vaccination.
 That means it’s possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and get sick.
 This is because the vaccine has not had enough time to provide protection.
 As a general rule, the vaccine is considered effective about two weeks after your full dose regimen, according to the manufacturers.
 If you are receiving the Pfizer or Moderna vaccines, which require two doses, there is evidence that the first dose will begin providing some immunity, but it is still very important to receive the second dose for optimal results.

-We do not recommend waiting for a specific manufacturer.
-All authorized COVID-19 vaccines have been proven effective in reducing the risk of becoming infected with the SARS-CoV-2 virus that causes COVID-19, decreasing the likelihood of having a severe case of the illness and reducing hospitalizations and deaths due to COVID-19 disease.
-It is recommended that you receive the first vaccine made available to you.
+In general, we do not recommend waiting for a specific manufacturer, but your age and health history must be carefully considered before deciding which vaccine is right for you, as some may have increased risks.
+All FDA-approved or FDA-authorized COVID-19 vaccines have been proven effective in reducing the risk of becoming infected with the SARS-CoV-2 virus that causes COVID-19, decreasing the likelihood of having a severe case of the illness and reducing hospitalizations and deaths due to COVID-19 disease.
 Early defense is better than no defense against COVID-19.
+Talk to your doctor to determine the most appropriate vaccine for you.

 In general, a 30-minute observation period is recommended for anyone with a history of severe allergic reactions (due to any cause), and a 15-minute observation period is recommended for all other individuals.